Principal | Architect

-Travis Tarr is a senior designer at Baran Studio Architecture.
-He graduated from the University of Southern California with a Bachelor of Architecture in 2005, focusing on urban development and mixed-use environments.
-He has been a practicing designer for the past 11 years, and has a wealth of knowledge from his experience working with large institutional clients and complex residential projects.
-Before starting at Baran Studio Architecture, Travis worked as a designer for Quatro Design Group and Meyer and Allen Associates.
-Travis is a LEED Green Associate.
+Travis Tarr graduated from the University of Southern California with a Bachelor of Architecture in 2005, focusing on urban development and mixed-use environments.
+He has been a practicing designer for the past 13 years and has a wealth of knowledge from his experience working with large institutional clients such as the Los Angeles Unified School District, complex multifamily residential projects in Los Angeles and the Bay Area, and close interaction with City and State agencies.
+Before starting at Baran Studio Architecture, Travis worked at Meyer and Allen Associates, Quatro Design Group, and XTEN Architecture in Los Angeles.

-Ryan Heath is a designer at Baran Studio Architecture.
-He has two degrees from the Academy of Art University, his first a Bachelor in Interior Design, and the second a Master of Architecture.
-Before studying architecture, Ryan was a product designer, focusing on use to construct an effective, but aesthetically intriguing piece.
-Now, as a designer at Baran Studio, Ryan draws on his prior experience when designing, aiming to create homes that are interesting, while maintaining their use and purpose.
+Ryan Heath has two degrees from the Academy of Art University, his first a Bachelor in Interior Design, and the second a Master of Architecture.
+Before studying architecture, Ryan was a product designer, focusing on functionality to construct effective, aesthetically intriguing pieces.
+Ryan’s design is inspired by his admiration for nature and active outdoor ventures.
+He has been working at Baran Studio for over four years and has multiple experiences in multi-family, single-family residential and commercial projects.

-Anupama Podapati is a designer at Baran Studio.
-Upon graduating from NIT Nagpur with a Bachelors in architecture, her interest in urban theories led her to pursue Masters in City Planning from IIT Kharagpur.
+Anupama Podapati graduated from NIT Nagpur with a Bachelors in architecture.
+Her interest in urban theories led her to pursue a Masters in City Planning from IIT Kharagpur.
 Anu is a licensed architect in India and acquired a diverse experience of 5 years working on projects spread across the country.
 Her work ranged from single and multiple family housing to township planning and development.
 Besides designing, she also led research teams analyzing various aspects of social housing, waterfront planning and plotted development for public works.
 She is drawn towards work pertaining to eco-design, urban revitalization, and adaptive re-use.